layerai-archive/dbt-layer/README.md

 _Requirements:_
-- You need to put `layer_api_key` to your dbt profile to make AutoML work.
+- For AutoML to work, you need to add  the configuration `layer_api_key` with the API key of your Layer account into your dbt profile .

 _Example:_